 So how do we explain the discrepancy between reality, communications, and counter intuition?

 We think that the industry as a whole has a poor understanding of the climate-energy issue.
 Plus, no one really talks about it.

-Instead, for years, textile industry professionals have focused on materials, durability/repairs, the circular economy, recycling, polybags, toxic chemicals, and shipping/transport.
-These issues are all important and everyone has progressed in these areas.
+Instead, for years, textile industry professionals have focused on materials, durability/repairs, the circular economy, recycling, polybags, toxic chemicals, and shipping/transport. these issues are all important and most of the brands have shown some progress in these areas.
 The improvements made are real, brands talk about them, and this is perfectly normal.
 However, there is clearly a major issue missing from the discussion (two in fact that we will discuss later) and rarely addressed in the projects implemented to reduce the industry’s impact.

 Even French brands (who benefit from a low-carbon electricity mix in France) and those that manufacture their goods in Portugal (a country with relatively low-carbon mix as well) seem to avoid talking about the climate-energy issue!